-The Group plans to increase its presence in Asia through consolidated touring, education, and outreach activities.
-In 2012 the priority was to align domestic interests in Australia and develop relationships that would allow the group to progress the strategy in 2013 and onwards.
-The Group was successful in signing a Memorandum of Understanding with both the Xinghai Conservatory, Guangzhou and The National Centre for the Performing Arts, Beijing in 2012.
-These relationships will set the framework for the orchestra to make a significant contribution to Australian engagement in the Asian Century through culture and people-to-people diplomacy.
+The Group is continuing to increase its presence in Asia through consolidated touring, education, and outreach activities.
+In 2013, the priority was to progress on educational and marketing assistance under our Memorandum of Understanding with both the Xinghai Conservatory, Guangzhou and The National Centre for the Performing Arts, Beijing.
+These relationships continue to set the framework for the orchestra to make a significant contribution to Australian engagement in the Asian Century through culture and people-to-people diplomacy.